 What needs to change?

 We welcome the vision of Better Births to achieve maternity care that is “safer, more personalised, kinder, professional and more family friendly”.
 The NHS Long Term Plan is another important step forward, including a commitment that “action to drive down health inequalities is central to everything we do”.
-We hope our research adds to the imperative to make these aspirations reality and will be publishing our recommended areas for action shortly.
+We hope our research adds to the imperative to make these aspirations reality.

 With thanks to Trust for London for supporting the collaborative research, and to the Baring Foundation for supporting our peer partnership work with Birth Companions.